 Do you have any teaching role models?

-Many Russian teachers, but one in particular is Miss Irina Eghorova.
+Many Russian teachers, but one, in particular, is Miss Irina Eghorova.
 Irina was my very first teacher and someone who “started” all of this for me.
 Another very special teacher is Judy Breen, with whom I took classes for some time.
 Judy was my mentor while I studied with bbodance.
 Now, I am a guest teacher at her school in Sussex — I owe her a lot.

 What are your future plans and goals?

 Hmm, in Russia we say it’s bad luck to talk about future plans.
 However, what I can say is that my plans are true to what we’ve discussed.
 I will keep refining my teaching style and the capabilities of my amazing teaching team.
 A lot of it will be through CPD.
-I want to unlock of the potential of every child, so I think my journey will never end.
+I want to unlock the potential of every child, so I think my journey will never end.